Coco (album): Critical reception

-Critical reviews of the album were mixed to favorable.
+Coco received generally positive reviews, with critics praising Caillat's warm vocals and breezy pop sound, though some criticized the album for being overly safe and lacking a distinctive identity.
 Allmusic editor Stephen Thomas Erlewine gave the album 4 out of 5 stars, writing that "she sings about simple, everyday things in an unassuming manner, letting her melodies and girl-next-door charm carry the day".
 Similarly, Bill Lamb rated the album with four stars in his About.com review, praising it for being "a perfect album for relaxing and watching the world go by on a warm afternoon.
 Despite some insinuations of calculated efforts from her family and well-connected friends, Coco is pure, easy pop with abundant familiar charm."
 Chuck Arnold of People magazine said that "although the midtempo tracks start to blend together, this California girl keeps the sun-kissed sounds coming."
 Daryl Easlea from BBC Music claimed the album " is very pleasant indeed, perfectly produced, and is packed with tracks like Bubbly, the sort of record destined to reside on a Magic Playlist for the rest of the year."
-Jeff Martin wrote for Blogcritics stated that "'Coco' remains a remarkably listenable album that will keep you thinking of summer long after the leaves have started to fall in your backyard."
+Jeff Martin of Blogcritics praised Coco as a "remarkably listenable album," highlighting Caillat's "smoky" vocals, acoustic sound, and "mellow singer-songwriter" style.
+He called it a confident debut with a warm, summery atmosphere, while noting that some songwriting was predictable.

-Sputnikmusic staff was restrained in their review, rating 3 out of 5 stars, enjoying the songs as a whole, but criticizing its "lack of identity", naming it "merely another good pop album in a sea of other good pop albums."
-Rolling Stone reviewer Caryn Ganz noted that Caillat has "soulful swing, but over a dozen bland, sunny tunes, it's hard to pin her down."
-Sal Cinquemani of Slant Magazine was less favorable, rating the album 2 out of 5 stars, criticizing "Caillat's acoustic-soul-meets-California-pop" naming it "completely innocuous", adding, "her rhymes are rudimentary, her voice is unspectacular (her profile describes it as "sweet honey flowing over rocks").
+Other critics offered more mixed assessments.
+USA Today critic Elysa Gardner described the album as "caffeinated pop," praising Caillat's "subtly husky voice" and "laid-back delivery" while comparing her acoustic pop style to Norah Jones, though she felt some tracks were overly polished and formulaic.
+Jonathan Bernstein of Entertainment Weekly gave Coco a B− rating, praising its "warm-weather" acoustic charm and consistent sound but criticizing its overly subdued delivery.
+Sputnikmusic praised the album's overall quality but criticized its "lack of identity," calling it "merely another good pop album in a sea of other good pop albums."
+Rolling Stones Caryn Ganz similarly found Caillat's style difficult to define, writing that despite her "soulful swing," the album's sunny material lacked distinction.
+Sal Cinquemani of Slant Magazine was less favorable, criticizing Caillat's "acoustic-soul-meets-California-pop" naming it "completely innocuous", adding, "her rhymes are rudimentary, her voice is unspectacular.
 She cites Lauryn Hill as a primary influence but India.Arie is a more apt point of comparison: wholesome, vanilla, and utterly forgettable.
 Coco makes me crinkle my nose—and not in the good way," he concluded.
 Nick Oliver of musicOMH panned the album, rating with 1 out of 5 stars, labelling it a "glossy, utterly soulless album."